I'm Michaela:

 It wasn’t the best use of my time and energy to deep-clean the kitchen sink as often as I was.

-3. I SAW THAT MY GOAL WAS VAGUE — BASED IN PERFECTIONISM:
+3. I SAW THAT MY GOAL WAS VAGUE BECAUSE IT WAS BASED IN PERFECTIONISM:

 Like I said earlier, I didn’t even have a reason for deciding to do this cleaning once a week.